 Library Resources for A&HA 4281, Field Observations in Art Education

-This virtual handout is intended as an overview of library resources and services of particular relevance for Dr. Ami Kantawala’s Spring 2013 course A&HA 4281, Field Observations in Art Education.
+This virtual handout is intended as an overview of library resources and services of particular relevance for Dr. Ami Kantawala’s Fall 2016 course A&HA 4281, Field Observations in Art Education.
 The resources, primarily electronic but also some print, have been selected to support the objectives of the course, specifically to facilitate analysis of perceptual, artistic, and societal assumptions implicit within programs observed and to help provide the means to review the literature in key aspects of art education.
-This guide also includes a section describing research consultation and assistance services and options for document retrieval and delivery available to all members of the Teachers College community
+This guide also includes a section describing research consultation and assistance services and options for document retrieval and delivery available to all members of the Teachers College community.

 Library Services and Publications

 All students, faculty, and researchers also have access to a number of important library services and publications provided to support and facilitate research and study in their particular programs and disciplines.

 EDUCAT – The most definitive record of the holdings of the Gottesman Libraries at Teachers College, including books, e-books, journals, e-journals, dissertations, media, and other specialized collections of all kinds.

 - See our library’s video tutorial on searching EDUCAT.

 CLIO – A union catalog of Columbia University Libraries (exclusive of the libraries of Teachers College, the Columbia Law School, and Jewish Theological Seminary), providing the most definitive record of individual libraries’ holdings of books, e-books, journals, e-journals, dissertations, media, and other specialized collections of all kinds.